missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 - **General Monitoring** - Probably the most popular is [`htop`](https://hisham.hm/htop/index.php) which is an improved version of [`top`](http://man7.org/linux/man-pages/man1/top.1.html).
 `htop` presents you various statistics for the currently running processes on the system.
-See also [`glances`](https://nicolargo.github.io/glances/) for similar implementation with a well designed UI.
-For getting aggregate measures across all processes, [`dstat`](http://dag.wiee.rs/home-made/dstat/) is a great tool that computes real-time resource metrics for lots of different subsystems like I/O, networking, CPU utilization, context switches, &c.
+See also [`glances`](https://nicolargo.github.io/glances/) for similar implementation with a great UI.
+For getting aggregate measures across all processes, [`dstat`](http://dag.wiee.rs/home-made/dstat/) is also nifty tool that computes real-time resource metrics for lots of different subsystems like I/O, networking, CPU utilization, context switches, &c.
 - **I/O operations** - [`iotop`](http://man7.org/linux/man-pages/man8/iotop.8.html) displays live I/O usage information, handy to check if a process is doing heavy I/O disk operations
 - **Disk Usage** - [`df`](http://man7.org/linux/man-pages/man1/df.1.html) will display metrics per partitions and [`du`](http://man7.org/linux/man-pages/man1/du.1.html) displays **d**isk **u**sage per file for the current directory.
-In this tools the `-h` flag is quite crucial to get **h**uman readable output.
+In these tools the `-h` flag tells the program to print with **h**uman readable format.
 A more interactive version of `du` is [`ncdu`](https://dev.yorhel.nl/ncdu) which will let you navigate folders and delete files and folders as you navigate.
 - **Memory Usage** - [`free`](http://man7.org/linux/man-pages/man1/free.1.html) displays the total amount of free and used memory in the system.
-Memory is also often display in tools like `htop`.
+Memory is also  displayed in tools like `htop`.
 - **Open Files** - [`lsof`](http://man7.org/linux/man-pages/man8/lsof.8.html)  lists file information about files opened by processes.
 It can be quite useful for checking which process has opened a given file.
 - **Network Connections and Config** - [`ss`](http://man7.org/linux/man-pages/man8/ss.8.html) will let you monitor incoming and outgoing network packets statistics as well as interface statistics.
 A common use case of `ss` is figuring out what process is using a given port in a machine.
 For displaying routing, network devices and interfaces you can use [`ip`](http://man7.org/linux/man-pages/man8/ip.8.html).
 Note that `netstat` and `ifconfig` have been deprecated in favor of the former tools respectively.
 - **Network Usage** -  [`nethogs`](https://github.com/raboof/nethogs) and [`iftop`](http://www.ex-parrot.com/pdw/iftop/) are good interactive CLI tools for monitoring network usage.

-If you want to test this tools you can also artificially impose loads on the machine using the [`stress`](https://linux.die.net/man/1/stress) command.
+If you want to test these tools you can also artificially impose loads on the machine using the [`stress`](https://linux.die.net/man/1/stress) command.

 ### Specialized tools